Isaiah Chapter 63 Summary

 Discussion Questions for Isaiah, Chapter 63

-1. The first part of Isaiah 63 is describing God's judgment of Edom, enemies of the Israelites.
-What imagery is used to describe the fierce judgment that came against the people of Edom?
-Why does good sometimes choose to judge severely and other times be lenient or gracious to those who do evil?
+- The first part of Isaiah 63 describes God's judgment of Edom, the enemies of the Israelites.
+What imagery is used to depict the fierce judgment that came against the people of Edom?
+Why does God sometimes choose to judge severely and at other times be lenient or gracious to those who do evil?
 How would you respond to someone who said that God is unfair or unjust because of how He judges?

-3. What does verses 1-6 tell us about how God feels about those who come against His people and deal harshly and evilly against them?
-While this was God's choice of judgment should we, as believers, wish the judgment of God upon other?
+- What do verses 1-6 tell us about how God feels about those who come against His people and deal harshly and evilly with them?
+While this was God's choice of judgment, should we, as believers, wish the judgment of God upon others?
 Why or why not?

-4. Read verses 7-14 again.
-In these verses we see praise and rejoicing at the remembrance of God's mercy toward Israel when He brought them back from exile after they had disobeyed and cursed God with little care of His presence, protection, and provision.
+- Read verses 7-14 again.
+In these verses, we see praise and rejoicing at the remembrance of God's mercy toward Israel when He brought them back from exile after they had disobeyed and cursed God with little care for His presence, protection, and provision.
 How might you recall how God has been similarly gracious and merciful to you?

-5. Has there been a time where you (or someone close to you) turned your back on God (having already believed) and went astray?
+- Has there been a time when you (or someone close to you) turned your back on God (having already believed) and went astray?
 What did that time in your life (or their life) look like?
-Israel is often called, even commanded to remember what God had done for them in their times of waywardness.
+Israel is often called, even commanded, to remember what God had done for them in their times of waywardness.
 How are God's mercies new for you every morning, even today?

-6. It is difficult sometimes to understand why God has done what He has done.
-In verse 14 it says, “...So you led Your people, to make for Yourself a glorious name” (NASB1995).
+- It is difficult sometimes to understand why God has done what He has done.
+In verse 14, it says, “...So you led Your people to make for Yourself a glorious name” (NASB1995).
 Does it seem strange that this verse says that at least part of God's motivation in saving and leading His people “is to make for [Himself] a glorious name”?
 Does this make God selfish or arrogant?
 Why not?

-7. Sometimes people feel that God hates them, why might they think or feel this way?
-Read Isaiah 63:10 and Ephesians 4:30-32 and give some reasons why is can be a valid concern and what one might do to “fix” this thinking.
+- Sometimes people feel that God hates them.
+Why might they think or feel this way?
+Read Isaiah 63:10 and Ephesians 4:30-32 and give some reasons why it can be a valid concern and what one might do to “fix” this thinking.

-9. We live in a day and age where father-figures can sometimes not be the best people in our lives.
-How might we better understand what a father-figure is supposed to be?
-If you are an adult male or even a father already, how can you work toward being a good Father to your kids, or ones you may have in the future?
+- We live in a day and age where father figures can sometimes not be the best people in our lives.
+How might we better understand what a father figure is supposed to be?
+If you are an adult male or even a father already, how can you work toward being a good father to your kids, or ones you may have in the future?

-10. Verse 18 says, “Your holy people possessed Your sanctuary for a little while, our adversaries have trodden it down” (NASB1995).
-The people were grieved that those who were coming against them were so antagonistic against their God.
+- Verse 18 says, “Your holy people possessed Your sanctuary for a little while; our adversaries have trodden it down” (NASB1995).
+The people were grieved that those who were coming against them were so antagonistic toward their God.
 How might we respond (both privately and publicly) when people are hostile toward God in our presence?
 How might we show them the love of Christ?

 Key Words/Phrase